nngrey/thirsty-hipster/README.md

 The Thirsty Hipster App
 ======================

-This was originally an Epicodus Exercise, but has gorwn into a side project.
+This was originally an Epicodus Exercise, but has grown into a side project.

 Summary
 --------